Treatment for Anxiety

 This is an extreme form of anxiety that causes sudden and unpredictable terror.
-This form often becomes disabling as a sufferer avoids a situation that they fear may trigger an attack.
-These panic attacks have symptoms like GAD; lightheadedness, shortness of breath, trembling, nausea, muscle tension, headaches, irritability, sweating and the added ones of rapid pulse and chest pain.
+This form often becomes disabling as a sufferer avoids a situation they fear may trigger an attack.
+These panic attacks have symptoms like GAD, lightheadedness, shortness of breath, trembling, nausea, muscle tension, headaches, irritability, sweating, and the added ones of rapid pulse and chest pain.
 A person may have an unfounded fear of dying or going crazy.
 Depression, alcoholism, or drug abuse is common among sufferers.

-This is the most restrictive anxiety disorder and is diagnosed when panic attacks cause sufferers to increasingly restrict their activities.
-As people increasingly avoid situations that they fear may trigger an attack they become so restricted that they may confine themselves to their homes.
+This is the most restrictive anxiety disorder diagnosed when panic attacks cause sufferers to restrict their activities increasingly.
+As people increasingly avoid situations that they fear may trigger an attack, they become so restricted that they may confine themselves to their homes.

 Social Phobia (SP)

 This is an anxiety disorder that is evident in social settings.
 It is an intense fear of being embarrassed and will likely cause sufferers to avoid parties, eating out, or any situation where the sufferer feels that the focus of others is on them.
 Unlike shyness, those with SP can feel at ease around others, yet particular situations, often unique to them, will cause intense anxiety.
 SP can disrupt relationships and careers as sufferers avoid trigger situations.

 This is a condition where an anxiety-driven person cannot control their ritual behavior.
 This may be repeated washing of hands, repeatedly checking things (compulsions), or persistent, unwelcome thoughts.